eraoul/hamr2018/README.md

 ![picture](./data_example.png)

-And here is how one could interpret it as a question\&answer:
+And here is how one could interpret it as a question \& answer:

 ![picture](./question-answer-example.png)